therealtimex/aci/README.md

 - **Outbound Sales Agent:** Automates lead generation, email outreach, and CRM updates.
 - **Customer Support Agent:** Provides answers, manages tickets, and performs actions based on customer queries.

 ## Repository Structure

 This is a monorepo that contains the core components of ACI.dev:

 - **`/backend`**: Contains the main ACI platform server, including the APIs, core logic, database models, and the entire integration library (over 600+ tools).
-It relies on Python, FastAPI, PostgreSQL (with pgvector), and Docker.
 - **`/frontend`**: Contains the Next.js application for the ACI.dev Developer Portal.
 This is the web interface for managing projects, integrations, authentication, and testing agents.
-It uses React, TypeScript, Tailwind CSS, and interacts with the backend API.

 ## Getting Started: Local Development